 DESCRIPTION: Home of the key NAACP official who was known as the planning leader of the Montgomery Bus Boycott.
 He counseled and worked closely with Dr. King to navigate local politics.
 Dr. Nixon also organized logistics to make the boycott successful.
 The residence has curbside viewing only.

 Centennial Hill Historic District

-DESCRIPTION: In it’s heyday it was the neighborhood for prominent black homes and businesses; this district has national importance because the residents of this community put up the first money to fund the Bus Boycott before national money rolled in to help; its nexus was the intersection of Jackson and High Streets; Malden Brothers Barbershop is one of the oldest remaining businesses in the district
+DESCRIPTION: In it’s heyday, it was the neighborhood for prominent black homes and businesses.
+Today, this district has national importance because the residents of this community put up the first money to fund the Montgomery Bus Boycott before national money rolled in to help.
+Its nexus was the intersection of Jackson and High Streets.
+Malden Brothers Barbershop is one of the oldest remaining businesses in the district.

 ADDRESS: Jackson Street at High Street, Montgomery, AL MAP

 DESCRIPTION: Childhood home of Nat King Cole (1919-1965), the great singer famous for such songs as “Mona Lisa” and “The Christmas Song”; Nat King Cole was the first Black entertainer to own a home in Beverly Hills and the 2nd to have their own national TV program; now part of Alabama State University, curbside viewing only